pretix/pretix-docs/docs/guides/pretixscan/android.md

 By default, pretixSCAN scans tickets for one event (or date within an event series) at a time.
 If you want to scan tickets for more than one event, you can use **expert mode**.

+This is useful if you are operating a single check-in for multiple events that are taking place at the same time.
+It is also useful if you are hosting an event series with many events in quick succession.
+Instead of changing the date and check-in list in pretixSCAN before each date, you can add several dates all at once.

 Using expert mode only makes sense if you give your device clearance for more than one event.
 In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

 Search for the device to which you want to give clearance.
 Click the :btn-icon:fa3-edit:: "edit" button next to it.
-On the next page, under "Limit to events", select the events for which you want to scan tickets.
-If you want to give the device clearance for all events, check the box next to "All events (including newly created ones)".
+On the next page, if you want to give the device clearance for all events, check the box next to "All events (including newly created ones)".
+If you want to give clearance for a limited selection of events, under "Limit to events", select the events for which you want to scan tickets.
 Click the :btn:Save: button.

 In order to activate expert mode in pretixSCAN, tap the name of your event in the bar at the top.